La Trobe Asia Steering Committee

 Dr Meenakshi Gopinath

 Dr Meenakshi Gopinath is currently Founder and Director of WISCOMP (Women in Security, Conflict Management and Peace), an initiative that seeks to promote the leadership of South Asian women in the areas of peace, security and regional cooperation.
-She is also Mentor of Lady Shri Ram College, New Delhi.
+She is also Principal Emerita of Lady Shri Ram College, New Delhi.
 She was the first woman to serve as member of the National Security Advisory Board (NSAB) of India.

 Dr Gopinath is a member of multi-track peace initiatives in Kashmir and between India and Pakistan including the Neemrana Peace Initiative and the Pakistan India Peoples' Forum for Peace and Democracy.
 She has authored among others Pakistan in Transition, and co-authored Conflict Resolution – Trends and Prospects,Transcending Conflict: A Resource book on Conflict Transformation and Dialogic Engagement and has contributed chapters and articles in several books and journals on Gandhi, the politics of Pakistan, the arts Conflict Resolution, Gender and Peace Building et al. Her interests include issues of human rights and gender, conflict transformation and Buddhist and Gandhian philosophy.
 In recognition of her contribution to the field of women's education and empowerment, she has received several awards including: